Kdyby/Doctrine/docs/en/resultset.md

 ## ResultSet

-You'll love this class, it will made your model classes much more cleaner.
+You'll love this class, for it will make your model classes much cleaner.

 Let's say we have the instance of `ResultSet` in the variable `$result` from previous chapter.